johnlemonse/homebridge-telldus/README.md

 ...
 ```

 When running against local, your devices get new IDs.
 IDs will now start with 1 instead of a large number as in Live.
 Use "local_id" instead of "id" in `unknown_accessories` for local.
-You will see IDs printed when starting up homebridge the first time
+You will see IDs printed when starting up homebridge the first time.

-Also note that if you have a device with a temp sensor, they will have the same id!
-Which means that you need to differentiate them by setting `"type": "device"` for the device, and put no `"type"` definition for the sensor, see [#56].
+Also note that devices with a temp sensor attached will be split but they will both have the same ID!
+Which means that you need to differentiate these by setting `"type": "device"` for all devices, and put no `"type"` definition for the sensor, see examples below.
+See also [#56].

 ## Device configuration